blynkkk/blynkkk.github.io/BlynkServer.md

         app.ssl.port=8443

 + For simplicity Blynk already provides server jar with build-in SSL certificates, so you have working server out of the box via SSL/TLS sockets.
-But as certificate and it's private key are in public this is totally not secure.
-So in order to fix that you need to provide your own certificates.
-And change below properties with path to your cert. and private key and it's password.
+But as certificate and it's private key is in public, this is very unsecure.
+In order to fix that, you will need to provide your own certificates and change properties with path to your certificates, private key and it's password.

 	See how to generate self-signed certificates [here](https://github.com/blynkkk/blynk-server#generate-ssl-certificates)

-        #points to cert and key that placed in same folder as running jar.
+	Points to certificate and key that placed in same folder as running jar:

+    ```
     server.ssl.cert=./server_embedded.crt
     server.ssl.key=./server_embedded.pem
     server.ssl.key.pass=pupkin123
+    ```

 + Hardware port